-In addition, the oil and natural gas industry is extensively regulated by numerous federal, state and local authorities, including with respect to permitting for the drilling of wells, drilling bonds and reporting concerning operations.
+In addition, the oil and natural gas industry is extensively regulated by numerous federal, state and local authorities, including with respect to permitting for the drilling of wells, drilling bonds and operations reporting.
 Legislation and regulation affecting the oil and natural gas industry is frequently under review for amendment or expansion, which can increase the regulatory burden.
 Failure to comply with laws and regulations can result in substantial fines and penalties.
 In addition, the effect of these regulations may be to limit or increase the cost of oil and natural gas E&P companies, which could have a material adverse effect on our customers and indirectly materially and adversely affect our business.
 Although changes to the regulatory burden on the oil and natural gas industry could affect the demand for our services, we would not expect to be affected any differently or to any greater or lesser extent than other companies in the industry with similar operations.

 We supply equipment and services to customers in the oil and natural gas industry conducting hydraulic fracturing operations.
 Although we do not directly engage in hydraulic fracturing activities, our customers purchase our products and services for use in their hydraulic fracturing activities.
 Hydraulic fracturing is typically regulated by state oil and natural gas commissions and similar agencies.
 Some states have adopted, and other states are considering adopting, regulations that could impose new or more stringent permitting, disclosure or well construction requirements on hydraulic fracturing operations.
 States could also elect to prohibit high volume hydraulic fracturing altogether, following the approach taken by the State of New York in 2015.
+In fact, California is taking steps to ban fracking on state-permitted lands in 2024.
 Aside from state laws, local land use restrictions may restrict drilling in general or hydraulic fracturing in particular.
 Municipalities may adopt local ordinances attempting to prohibit hydraulic fracturing altogether or, at a minimum, allow such fracturing processes within their jurisdictions to proceed but regulating the time, place and manner of those processes.
-In addition, the federal government can limit hydraulic fracturing activities on federal lands through permitting.
-On January 27, 2021, the current administration issued an executive order directing the Secretary of the Interior to pause on entering into new oil and natural gas leases on public lands or offshore waters to the extent possible.
-This moratorium has been stayed by the U.S. District Court for the Western District of Louisiana, which means that leasing of Federal public lands can continue until the court rules on the substance of the case or until the Court or an appeals court issues additional orders.
-In addition, the current administration cancelled the construction permit for the Keystone XL oil pipeline, which would have transported Canadian oil to the Gulf Coast.
-We do not currently expect that the recent executive order regarding leases on public land or the cancellation of the Keystone XL oil pipeline will have a material impact on our business in the short term.
+In addition, the federal government can limit hydraulic fracturing activities on federal lands through permitting, including by limiting the amount of lands available to lease or increasing royalty rates.
+The current administration cancelled the construction permit for the Keystone XL oil pipeline, which would have transported Canadian oil to the Gulf Coast.
+We do not currently expect that the recent executive branch actions regarding leases on public land or the cancellation of the Keystone XL oil pipeline will have a material impact on our business in the short term.
 Various studies also have been conducted or are currently underway by the EPA, and other federal agencies concerning the potential environmental impacts of hydraulic fracturing activities.
 State and federal regulatory agencies have recently focused on a possible connection between the operation of injection wells used for oil and natural gas waste disposal and seismic activity.
 Similar concerns have been raised that hydraulic fracturing may also contribute to seismic activity.
 At the same time, certain environmental groups have suggested that additional laws may be needed to more closely and uniformly limit or otherwise regulate the hydraulic fracturing process, and legislation has been proposed by some members of Congress to provide for such regulation.